inverno-io/inverno-examples/inverno-example-discovery-http/README.md

 The HTTP client configuration is exposed in the module's configuration `AppConfiguration`.

-The client is configured to use [epoll][epoll] when available (ie. on Linux platform) for better performance.
+The client is configured to use [epoll][epoll] when available (i.e. on Linux platform) for better performance.

 ## Running the application